China Tours & Holidays

 For immigration purposes, Hong Kong is not considered part of mainland China and most nationalities, including EU, Australian, US, Canadian and South African citizens do not require a visa to visit for varying periods of stay.

 Please check with your local embassy for specific requirements for Hong Kong and mainland China, as requirements and conditions continuously change.
 Check with your Chinese embassy or a registered Visa Application Service Centre about what you need to do to apply well before your departure date.

-Generally, tipping is not expected on mainland China, although leaving spare change at restaurants and giving a small amount to tourists and hospitality staff is becoming more commonplace (although not mandatory).
+Generally, tipping is not expected in mainland China, although leaving spare change at restaurants and giving a small amount to hospitality staff is becoming more commonplace (although not mandatory).
 For example, tipping porters and bartenders a small amount is no longer unusual.
-The culture of tipping is different in Hong Kong, where taxi drivers and restaurants will usually round up the bill, and service staff like porters will generally expect a tip.
+The culture of tipping is different in Hong Kong, where taxi drivers and restaurants will usually round up the bill, and service staff will generally expect a tip.

-Internet access is generally good at hotels and internet cafes in large cities and tourist areas but is limited in rural and remote areas.
-Some fast food chains, restaurants and cafes do have free wi-fi options available, but may require a Chinese phone number to receive the login code.
-Otherwise, the login prompts may be in Chinese.
+Internet access is generally good in hotels and tourist areas, but it's limited in rural and remote areas.
+Some fast food chains, restaurants and cafes have free wi-fi available, but may require a Chinese phone number to receive the login code.
+The login prompts may also be in Chinese.

 Chinese governments and authorities keep strong controls over internet access and many Western websites, including social media and news outlets, are censored.
 Sites and apps including Facebook, Twitter, Instagram, Google products (YouTube, Maps, Gmail, Drive), WhatsApp, Snapchat and Dropbox, as well as many international news outlets, will not work.